eglrp/gps-post-processor/README.md

 (This probably only works on 64-bit Ubuntu 12, the OS setup on the CU CSCI VM)

 The source is included in the repo as a tarball to keep the size smaller.
+It will need to be extracted for the include paths to work correctly.
 To extract it to a `gpstk/` directory:
 ```
 cd diff-gps/
 tar xvzf gpstk-2.1.src.tar.gz